MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-clone-table.md

 ## Clone a table across schemas within the same warehouse

-In this task, you will clone a table across schemas within the same warehouse.
+In this task, learn how to clone a table across schemas within the same warehouse.

 1. To create a new query, on the **Home** ribbon, select **New SQL query**.